A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

-Note that current density \textit{I} in Eq.~\eqref{eq_ED_NP_2}, calculated based on ion transport in a membrane, \textit{is the same} current density that also crosses (at that same \textit{z}-position) each of the flow channels, and crosses the other membrane too; i.e., there is (at each \textit{z}-position) only one value of current \textit{I}, the same at each location across each of the channels, and it has the same value in all the other cell pairs (at that \textit{z}-position), which are all exact copies of one another.
-Related to this statement is that this model assumes that all current `lines' cross the stack at right angles to the channels and membranes, i.e., the current crosses these layers in the shortest direction.
-This is a highly accurate assumption.
+Note that current density \textit{I} in Eq.~\eqref{eq_ED_NP_2}, calculated based on ion transport in a membrane, is the same current density that also crosses (at that same \textit{z}-position) each of the flow channels, and crosses the other membrane too; i.e., there is (at each \textit{z}-position) only one value of current \textit{I}, the same at each location across each of the channels, and it has the same value in all the other cell pairs (at that \textit{z}-position), because they are all exact copies of one another.

 The NP equation for anions and cations also leads to an expression for the total ions flux